Fruchtzwerg94/PlantUmlViewer/README.md

 Download a [release version](https://github.com/Fruchtzwerg94/PlantUmlViewer/releases) and copy the folder *PlantUmlViewer* with its content to the *plugins* subfolder of your Notepad++ installation directory.

 ### Plugins Admin (recommended)
 Use the built-in *Plugins Admin* to install it directly.
-Just open Notepad++ and navigate to *Plugins*->*Plugins Admin*.
+Just open Notepad++ and navigate to *Plugins* &rarr; *Plugins Admin*.
 Here under the *Available* tab, search for *PlantUML Viewer*.
 After checking the corresponding box, click *Install* at the top right corner of the window.

 ### Compatibility
 This plugin requires at least